ishashankmi/ecom/react-native/README.md

-# BringIt Mobile - React Native App
+# Saras Mobile - React Native App

-A React Native version of the BringIt grocery delivery app built with Expo.
+A React Native version of the Saras grocery delivery app built with Expo.

 ## Features